ganeshh123/browser-video-live-recorder/readme.md

 1 frame video is very buggy.
 (Test webm.)[https://gitlab.com/losnappas/live-recorder/uploads/6d18fe0066e26a0d49acf1f8a85e3892/wtf.webm] But it starts recording after you seek o_o.
 If you spam the "record" button, it actually starts recording many times!!!
 And won't stop when you stop!!!!!!!

+Audio gets lost at the end if media isn't looping, but not otherwise.

 ## License

 Unlicense - https://unlicense.org/